Rumspringa

 Not all Amish use this term (it does not occur in John A. Hostetler's extended discussion of adolescence among the Amish), but in sects that do, Amish elders generally view it as a time for courtship and finding a spouse.
 A popular view exists by which the period is institutionalized as a rite of passage, and the usual behavioral restrictions are relaxed, so that Amish youth can acquire some experience and knowledge of the non-Amish world.

 Etymology

 Rumspringa is a Pennsylvania German noun meaning 'running around'.
 It is a cognate of the colloquial German verb rumspringen.
-Dialects do not derive from standard languages, but as a cognate, this expression is closely related to the Standard German verb herumspringen meaning 'to jump around or about'.
+As a cognate, this expression is closely related to the Standard German verb herumspringen meaning 'to jump around or about'.
 The Standard German term is a compound word of the adverb herum (around, about) and the verb springen ('to jump').
 However, in some southern German dialects, springen (schbrenga in Swabian) means 'to run'.
 This term/concept also is used as a separable verb, i.e., rumspringen ('to jump around') / er springt rum ('he jumps around').

 In Pennsylvania German, the prefix rum is a contraction of herum – a development which is also all but general to spoken standard German.
 The infinitive (and gerund) form -a is standard in Pennsylvania German and other forms of general Upper German.